 For devices that need a lot of data from the web (e.g. TVs and game consoles), a hard-wired Ethernet connection will achieve better performance.
 Ensure your cable is a high-quality one, as these will be able to transfer data signals faster.

 With any network, it’s crucial to enable the router’s built-in security settings.
-Most modern routers have WPA security enabled by default, but on older models, it may need to be switched on.
-WPA security prevents anyone else from accessing your network and helps to ensure that your data can’t be intercepted.
+Most modern routers enable WPA security by default, but on older models, you may need to switch it on.
+WPA security blocks anyone else from accessing your network and ensures that no one can intercept your data.

 How To Create A Smart Home

-Lightbulbs, thermostats and even kettles that can be controlled remotely via smart capabilities.
-The options really are endless these days.
-In creating a smart home, you need to think about how you are going to control everything – and why!
+Smart capabilities allow users to remotely control Lighting, thermostats, and even kettles.
+The options truly are endless these days.
+In creating a smart home, you will need to think about how you will control everything – and why!

 Controlling most devices from a smartphone app is possible.
 Even when you’re away from home.
 For example, you are out and about so you can turn lights on to deter burglars.
-Or you are coming home from a holiday and want to turn the heating on so it’s warm when you get back.
+Alternatively, you might be returning from a vacation and wish to activate the heating system so your home is cozy upon your arrival.

 However, when you’re in your house, you might want a more convenient method.

-Once you decide how you are going to control your smart devices, it’s clearly important that you make sure any additional devices are compatible with your chosen system.
+Once you decide how you are going to control your smart devices, you must make sure any additional devices are compatible with your chosen system.

 While a fully connected and interactive home may have once been the stuff of movies, it’s now becoming a reality.
 Connecting your home is easier (and cheaper) than ever.
 How are you using this technology?
 Let us know on Facebook or Twitter!